 Comparisons of Similar Cars

-A jump in price from the C-Max’s low-$30,000 op to the $40,000 range brings the possibility of a full-size sedan plug-in hybrid, like the Honda Accord or Ford fusion Energy.
+A jump in price from the C-Max’s low-$30,000 to the $40,000 range brings the possibility of a full-size sedan plug-in hybrid, like the Honda Accord or Ford Fusion Energi.
 Those vehicles take the form of popular, stylish, and capable mainstream sedans, rather than the smaller yet utilitarian format of the wagon-like C-Max.

 What's involved in the certification process?
-Here are the basics listed by Ford: "Certification means the dealerships have met the automaker’s guidelines for dealers selling electric vehicles—including installation of at least two on-site charging stations (one in the service area and the other located in the customer area) and participation in highly specialized training in the field of electric vehicles."
+According to Ford: "Certification means the dealerships have met the automaker’s guidelines for dealers selling electric vehicles—including installation of at least two on-site charging stations (one in the service area and the other located in the customer area) and participation in highly specialized training in the field of electric vehicles."

 In addition, a minimum of one Focus Electric and one C-Max Energi must be on site at all times.
 EV Certified dealers are the only Ford dealerships allowed to sell plug-in vehicles.

-Ford claims the increase in EV Certified dealers is a result of "increased demand for the company’s electrified vehicles."
+Ford claims the increase in EV Certified dealers, and nationwide availability for its plug-ins, is a result of "increased demand for the company’s electrified vehicles."